XiongPengNUS/rsome/docs/index.md

 # Introduction

-RSOME (Robust Stochastic Optimization Made Easy) is an open-source Python package for generic modeling optimization problems.
+RSOME (Robust Stochastic Optimization Made Easy) is an open-source Python package for modeling generic optimization problems.
 Models in RSOME are constructed by variables, constraints, and expressions that are formatted as N-dimensional arrays.
 These arrays are consistent with the NumPy library in terms of syntax and operations, including broadcasting, indexing, slicing, element-wise operations, and matrix calculation rules, among others.
 In short, RSOME provides a convenient platform to facilitate developments of optimization models and their applications.

 ## Installing RSOME and solvers

-The RSOME package can be installed with the <code>pip</code> command:
+The RSOME package can be installed with the `pip` command:

 ***